60+ DBMS Interview Questions and Answers (2026 Updated)

 An entity set can be thought of as a table in a database, where each row represents an individual entity and each column represents an attribute of the entity.

-It is an entity set that does not have a primary key attribute.
-This type of entity set depends on another entity set, called a strong entity set, for its existence.
-A weak entity set has a partial key, which is a set of attributes that identifies a particular weak entity within its strong entity set.
+A weak entity set is an entity set that does not have a primary key of its own.
+It depends on another entity set, called a strong entity set, for its identification and existence.
+A weak entity uses a partial key, which identifies it only when combined with the key of the strong entity.

 Example:

-20. What are the different types of relationships between tables in a database management system?
+21. What are the different types of relationships between tables in a Database Management System?

 There are three main types of relationships that can exist between tables in a DBMS: